 - The Tailwind Create pin designs are output as JPG rather than PNG.
 Maybe it’s just me but I find that PNG files uploaded to Pinterest come out way more crisp.

-- I missed the lack of font outline options.
-These are huge for creating good text contrast on even the most tricky of designs.
+- I missed the lack of advanced font settings.
+Like outlines, curves and splicing.
+These are huge for creating good text contrast, even on the most tricky of designs.

 Why You Should Consider Editing Your Tailwind Create Designs